-- Turn oven to "broil" setting and prepare a baking sheet by lining it with parchment paper.
+- Turn oven to the "broil" setting and prepare a baking sheet by lining it with natural or regular parchment paper.

 - Drizzle the sourdough bread slices with the olive oil - just enough to lightly cover each slice.

-- Place baking sheet on middle rack of oven and broil until bread is lightly brown and crispy on the edges.
-Remove from oven and turn slices overContinue to broil for a minute or so, just to lightly crisp up the bottom of the slices.
+- Place baking sheet on middle rack of oven and broil the bread just until it's lightly brown and crispy on the edges.
+Remove from oven and turn the bread slices overContinue to broil for a minute or so, just to lightly crisp up the bottom of the slices

 - Place the goat cheese, olive oil, and honey in a medium sized bowl